Rethinking Continual Learning with Progressive Neural Collapse: Experimental Results

 \emph{More comparison with contrastive learning based approaches.} Contrastive learning based approaches usually suffer from high computation costs due to the nature of contrastive learning with data augmentation.
-In the original implementation of these approaches, e.g., Co\textsuperscript{2}L~\cite{cha2021co2l} and MNC\textsuperscript{3}L~\cite{dang2024memory}, 500 training epochs is used for the initial task, and followed by different epochs for each subsequent task, i.e., 100 epochs for Seq-CIFAR-100 and 50 epochs for Seq-TinyImageNet.
-To further demonstrate the superior performance of our approach, we evaluate our approach under the standard setup in this paper, i.e., 50 epochs for Seq-CIFAR-100 and 100 epochs for Seq-TinyImageNet, against these approaches under their original implementation in \Cref{tab:contra_setting}.
+In the original implementation of these approaches, e.g., Co\textsuperscript{2}L~\citep{cha2021co2l} and MNC\textsuperscript{3}L~\citep{dang2025memory}, 500 training epochs are used for the initial task, and followed by different epochs for each subsequent task, i.e., 100 epochs for Seq-CIFAR-100 and 50 epochs for Seq-TinyImageNet.
+To further demonstrate the superior performance of our approach, we evaluate our approach under the standard setup, against these approaches under their original implementation in \Cref{tab:contra_setting}.
 Clearly, while the performance of the contrastive learning based approaches improves with more training epochs, our approach still achieves significantly better performance with an even shorter training time.

-\emph{Robustness with respect to hyperparameters.} We conduct experiments to demonstrate the impact of $\lambda_1$ and $\lambda_2$ in \Cref{eq:total_loss}.
-As shown in \Cref{fig:para}, the performance of our approach is very stable under a wide range of hyperparameter selections, indicating the robustness of our approach.
+\emph{Hyperparameter robustness.} We conduct experiments to demonstrate the impact of $\lambda_1$ and $\lambda_2$ in \Cref{eq:total_loss}.
+As shown in \Cref{fig:para}, the performance of our approach is very stable under a wide range of $\lambda$ values, indicating the robustness of our approach.